 The Open High Streets: Transforming Places Through Heritage Programme

-The Architectural Heritage Fund, Heritage Trust Network and Locality are delighted to present Open High Streets – Transforming Places Through Heritage, a new three-year programme of capacity building workshops to support historic high streets projects.
+The Architectural Heritage Fund, Heritage Trust Network and Locality are delighted to present Open High Streets – Transforming Places Through Heritage, a three-year programme of capacity building workshops to support historic high streets projects that launched in 2020.

 The much-publicised decline of retail in local High Streets is resulting in a growing number of vacant buildings.
 Places now need to reimagine and understand their function and what draws people and communities back into town centres.
 The England-wide programme is part of the Architectural Heritage Fund’s Transforming Places Through Heritage initiative and sits within the Government’s overall £3.6 billion of high streets funding.